centyllion/bulma-kotlin/README.md

 # Bulma-Kotlin

 `bulma-kotlin` is a Kotlin JS library that create and control [Bulma](https://bulma.io) elements.
+It's developed and used at [Centyllion](https://centyllion.com) ([Twitter](https://twitter.com/centyllion)).

+**Notes**:
+- The project is in its early days it needs maturing.
+The API is subject to changes especially the package name which is now just `bulma`.
+- There is almost no documentation yet.
+-  Some elements depends on Bulma extensions like (Toasts)[] and (Sliders)[https://wikiki.github.io/form/slider/], it needs to be sorted out

 ## What's this ?

-Bulma is a CSS only library that allows you to build beautiful websites.
+[Bulma](https://bulma.io) is a CSS only library that allows you to build beautiful websites.
 `bulma-kotlin` is a Kotlin library for the browser that helps you build web-apps using Bulma with all elements available as classes.
 To create an icon just create an `bulma.Icon` and add it to the DOM, then you can change it's properties that are applied.